steelx/steelx/README.md

 ### Hi there 👋
 ## Hello! 🦀☕⚡
 I'm Ajinkya, I'm a Sr. Software Developer, passionate about technology.

-+10 years of experience in JavaScript Web Development, building applications for the cloud in the Education and Fintech industry.
+10+ years of experience in JavaScript Web Development, building applications for the cloud in the Service, Education and Fintech industry.
 I code in JavaScript, TypeScript, Dart and Rust.
-Also have Devops experience using AWS and Docker.
+Also have Devops experience using Google Cloud Run, AWS and Docker

 *Bonus:* I'm 2D gamedev enthusiast mostly in Rust programming.

 #### Follow me on: